inian/inian-blog/content/blog/if-i-could-go-back-in-time/index.md

 This doesn't mean that you don't learn from your experiences.
 But what you learn from your experiences is to see if you can change your decision making **process** somehow.
 Remember that this retrospective analysis should be done even for decisions that had a good outcome!
 You just might have been lucky that particular time.

-So it is pointless to think "If I could go back in time, I would not have invested in my friend's startup".
+It is pointless to think "If I could go back in time, I would not have invested in my friend's startup".
 The exact same situation at the exact same time is not going to happen to you again anyway.
-So these are more useful questions to ask yourself
+Instead these are more useful questions to ask yourself

 - How would the weightage to different factors I considered be different?